rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

    In the File Systems section, use your arrow keys to navigate to *Btrfs filesystem support*.

-13. With *Btrfs filesystem support* highlighted, press <kbd>y<kbd> to include support for Btrfs in the custom kernel.
+13. With *Btrfs filesystem support* highlighted, press `y` to include support for Btrfs in the custom kernel.
      When you are done, an asterisk symbol (*) should appear beside the highlighted option.
 The final screen should look like the one shown here: